 - Visually unify your photos using color overlays

-Apps like Projector or Powerpoint will typically let you adjust brightness and hue or overlay a color so that multiple disparate photos can appear unified – and reinforce your brand.
+Apps like Powerpoint will typically let you adjust brightness and hue or overlay a color so that multiple disparate photos can appear unified – and reinforce your brand.

 Tip: While a full-color photo may be eye-catching, consider using a color overlay (at right) with your brand or theme colors to give a stronger air of sophistication and cohesion to disparate photos.
 (In Powerpoint, with an image selected, go to Picture Format > Color > More Variations to set your own color).

 Get Started on Your Next Presentation Design With Noun Project.

 Explore icon and photo collections, and unlock unlimited royalty-free icon downloads with Noun Pro.

 Hungry for more design tips?
 View more on our blog at blog.thenounproject.com.